D-JEPA/d-jepa.github.io/README.md

 ## Abstract

 Joint-embedding predictive architectures (JEPAs) have shown substantial promise in self-supervised representation learning, yet their application in generative modeling remains underexplored.
 Conversely, diffusion models have demonstrated significant efficacy in modeling arbitrary probability distributions.
 In this paper, we introduce Denoising with a Joint-Embedding Predictive Architecture (D-JEPA), pioneering the integration of JEPA within generative modeling.
 By recognizing JEPA as a form of masked image modeling, we reinterpret it as a generalized next-token prediction strategy, facilitating data generation in an auto-regressive manner.
 Furthermore, we incorporate diffusion loss to model the per-token probability distribution, enabling data generation in a continuous space.
 We also adapt flow matching loss as an alternative to diffusion loss, thereby enhancing the flexibility of D-JEPA.
 Empirically, with increased GFLOPs, D-JEPA consistently achieves lower FID scores with fewer training epochs, indicating its good scalability.
-Our base, large, and huge models outperform all previous generative models across all scales on class-conditional ImageNet benchmarks.
+Our base, large, and huge models outperform all previous generative models across all scales on ImageNet conditional generation benchmarks.
 Beyond image generation, D-JEPA is well-suited for other continuous data modeling, including video and audio.

 ## Paper

-The full paper can be accessed [here](#).
+The full paper can be accessed [here](https://arxiv.org/abs/2410.03755).

 ## Code

-The code implementation of the methods described in the paper can be found [here](#).
+The code implementation of the methods described in the paper can be found [here](https://github.com/D-JEPA/djepa-imagenet).

 ## Examples on ImageNet